-Sonnenblume is also the name of my flower farm and floral design studio, located in the heart of Minnesota.
+Sonnenblume is the German word for sunflower, and is the name of my flower farm and floral design studio, located in the heart of Minnesota.

 About Mary Schaefbauer

 I started my first floral business in 2016, at the age of 14.
 It wasn’t much then, but I kept building it through high school and a college program.
 Now at 18, with a fresh high school diploma and an AAS Degree in Business Management, I am working full time as a farmer-florist and loving it.

 I have always loved flowers, as well as design and color, and agriculture, and business… so my current line of work is a perfect fit for me.
 I have been working in professional floral design for over 4 years and I’ve trained with some of the best designers in the area.